PetersOtto/videolink/README.md

 # yellow-videolink
-Extension for Datenstrom Yellow that sets a link, that looks like an embedded video.
+Extension for Datenstrom Yellow.
+It sets a link that looks like an embedded video.

 <p align="center"><img src="videolink-andi.jpg?raw=true" alt="Bildschirmfoto"></p>